avcourt/restful-pi/README.md

 If you are running this locally on the pi with a desktop, point your browser at localhost:5000 and you will be greeted by a SwaggerUI to make HTTP requests.

-If you developing remotely through SSH access you will have to create a SSH tunnel from your local machine to the Raspberry Pi in order to access the SwaggerUI.
+If you're developing remotely through SSH access you will have to create a SSH tunnel from your local machine to the Raspberry Pi in order to access the SwaggerUI.
 Check out [this](video) video for how to do that.

 Once you're tired of manually sending HTTP requests through Swagger(curl), open a Python3 shell in this repo's root directory:
 - `python3`